swiftlang/swift/docs/DifferentiableProgrammingImplementation.md

 ## Derivative code generation ([automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation))

 For both triggers (1) and (2) above, the differentiation transform needs to generate derivative functions.
-This “derivative function generation” is the bulk of differentiation transform; it is [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) implemented as a SIL-to-SIL function transformation.
+This "derivative function generation" is the bulk of differentiation transform; it is [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) implemented as a SIL-to-SIL function transformation.

 Derivative code generation takes the following steps:
 - JVP generation and differential generation.